2021 Chevrolet Suburban Trim Levels with Comparisons & Configurations.

 You can opt for a few different perforated leather upholstery designs, and everything from the Luxury Package becomes standard issue.
 The front seats and side mirrors all have memory settings, and the third-row 60/40-split folding bench seats are power-folding.
 Also, the steering column becomes power tilt and telescoping, and there is a power release for the second row of seats.

-Compare the 2021 Chevrolet Suburban Premier vs High Country Trim Levels.
-What is the Difference?
+Compare the 2021 Chevrolet Suburban Premier vs High Country Trims.
+What is the difference?

 As if the Premier was not luxurious enough, there is the line-topping High Country trim level.
 It gains the standard 6.2-L V8 engine with variable valve timing and dynamic fuel management capabilities.
 Mechanically, though, everything else remains the same.